small-logo

 The Elements of Meaningful Conversation: Fewer Mirror Questions, More Follow-Ups

-By Alison Wood Brooks for HBD Working Knowledge When my fellow researchers and I analyzed 15-minute get-to-know-you conversations among 398 strangers, we found that four dominant question types emerged: introductory, mirror, topic-switching, and follow-up.
+By Allison Wood Brooks, writing for the Harvard Business School… When my fellow researchers and I analyzed 15-minute get-to-know-you conversations among 398 strangers, we found that four dominant question types emerged: introductory, mirror, topic-switching, and follow-up.
 So how do we distinguish these question types?
 Introductory questions are what they sound like—“What’s your name?”
-“How are you?” or […]
+“How are […]

 Contact Us